 For example, you can share insights on the news stories this person is covering, or simply ask them what stories they’re working on at the moment.
 Finally, it is essential to exercise patience.
 If you do not receive many responses to your pitches, do not send the journalists a barrage of follow-up emails that will annoy them or damage the relationship.
 If you don’t hear back, it may be time to move on and concentrate on developing relationships with other journalists.

 4) Network at events and host your own

-When it comes to building a relationship, nothing beats the power of a face-to-face introduction.
+When it comes to PR for artists, nothing beats the power of a face-to-face introduction.
 Attending industry events is the best way to do this.
 Before the event, it’s a good idea to look through the attendee list by name to see who’s relevant to you and who the best reporters to network with would be.
 It is beneficial to get familiar with each reporter’s most recent work so that you can bring it up in conversation.
 Most events have applications for speaker and workshop roles on their websites.
 Getting a speaking part and being featured in a show can significantly raise your profile as an artist, in addition to generating net revenue.

 You can also organize events like workshops, round-table discussions, and hackathons.
 These are fantastic ways to build and connect with a thriving community.
 More importantly, you can use these to entice journalists to attend by offering them spots on judging panels or speaking opportunities.

 Journalists and media professionals are busy people.
 They are not just sitting around waiting for a new story to come across their desk.
 For this reason, you need to be respectful of their time.
 Do not add to the pressure they’re under, even if you’re eager to get your story out there.
 If you keep bombarding a media professional with emails, they will have less motivation to create a positive story about you.
 Following up is good, but do so in moderation and spread your follow-up emails out so that the journalist has room to breathe.